 Do not use REVLIMID during pregnancy.
 Lenalidomide, a thalidomide analogue, caused limb abnormalities in a developmental monkey study.
 Thalidomide is a known human teratogen that causes severe life-threatening human birth defects.
 If lenalidomide is used during pregnancy, it may cause birth defects or embryo-fetal death.
-In females of reproductive potential, obtain 2 negative pregnancy tests before starting REVLIMID[®] treatment.
+In females of reproductive potential, obtain 2 negative pregnancy tests before starting REVLIMID® treatment.
 Females of reproductive potential must use 2 forms of contraception or continuously abstain from heterosexual sex during and for 4 weeks after REVLIMID treatment [see Warnings and Precautions (5.1), and Medication Guide (17)].
-To avoid embryo-fetal exposure to lenalidomide, REVLIMID is only available through a restricted distribution program, the REVLIMID REMSTM program (formerly known as the "RevAssist[®]" program) (5.2).
+To avoid embryo-fetal exposure to lenalidomide, REVLIMID is only available through a restricted distribution program, the REVLIMID REMS® program (5.2).

-Information about the REVLIMID REMS[TM] program is available at www.celgeneriskmanagement.com or by calling the manufacturer's toll-free number 1-888-423-5436.
+Information about the REVLIMID REMS program is available at www.celgeneriskmanagement.com or by calling the manufacturer's toll-free number 1-888-423-5436.